 A co-worker recently crept into my office.
 Judging by the look on her face and the way she quickly and quietly closed my door, I knew she was about to gossip.
 She proceeded to tell me very unsavory details about someone I admired and respected.
 She was not sure if it was true, but she assured me that she received the information from a very reliable source.
 So how could it be wrong?

-I must confess, I enjoyed the “juiciness” of the scoop she was giving me — right up to the point when she started sharing information that was just so damaging to the image I had of this well-respected person.
+I must confess, I enjoyed the “juiciness” of the scoop she was giving me — right up to the point when she started sharing information that was very damaging to the image I had of this well-respected person.
 I suppose I should have changed the subject when it turned sour, but instead, I let her continue, my eyes growing as big as saucers as I took in each morsel.

 While her talk had enticed me to listen to the whole story, regretfully, I am now faced with some very negative images of one of my mentors.

 Most gossip would appear to be harmless, and doesn’t carry the same repercussions as the scenario above.
 Our culture tends to treat gossip lightly.
 Most people might think it is a bad habit, yet gossip is an accepted pastime, something people share in when they congregate around the lunch table or the water cooler.

 We may innocently “dish,” “get the goods,” or hear the “dirt,” on someone, but God doesn’t take the whole matter so lightly.> He says that our tongues are set on fire by hell (James 3:6).